SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 and add the changed lockfiles to your pull request.

-New lockfiles are generated automatically each week to ensure that iris continues to be tested against the latest available version of its dependencies.
+New lockfiles are generated automatically each week to ensure that Iris continues to be tested against the latest available version of its dependencies.